Discover how industrial translation was the secret to the tractor giant’s global success.

 - Catalogs or technical specifications

-With the slowing of industrial projects in China and energy sectors around the world, Caterpillar’s revenues started to decline.
+With the slowing of industrial projects in China and in the energy sector around the world, Caterpillar’s revenues started to decline.
 Caterpillar CEO Doug Oberhelman said, “We have to be competitive if we’re gonna win.
 And frankly, if we’re not competitive … we’re not gonna be here in the next 30 years.”

 With that in mind, they were forces to consider new regions for expansion and growth.
 Caterpillar was able to use its resources and ingenuity to stay ahead of its competitors by thinking on the global scale.